-- Participants must submit three (3) different pieces of writing for consideration for the contest.
+- Participants can submit up to three (3) different pieces of writing for consideration for the contest.
 These written submissions can be submitted individually or at the same time but are due on or before 11:59pm on November 1, 2023.
 Each submission must be for a different production/show.
-Reviews can be written for amateur, scholastic, professional, and digital/streaming theatrical productions; permission to review non-traditional events (awards ceremonies, other types of productions, etc.) should be requested in advance of submission via email at email@example.com.
+Reviews can be written for amateur, scholastic, professional, and digital/streaming theatrical productions; permission to review non-traditional events (awards ceremonies, other types of productions, etc.) should be requested in advance of submission via email at firstname.lastname@example.org.
 When submitted, articles must include:

 - Student’s Full Name